transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-iban" raw=data-raw %}

-The user will then need to follow the instructions as shown in the response's `out_details` hash:
+Payment should be made by the sender using the bank details returned in the response's `out_details` hash:

 {% capture data-raw %}
 ```javascript